monarch-initiative/omim/README.md

 - `review.tsv`: Special cases to consider for manual review

-Notice: These are generated based on the latest downloadable data files from [omim.org](https://omim.org), updated daily, rather than what is seen on the _omim.org/entry/MIM#_ pages, which lag behind the data files.
+Notice: These are generated based on the latest downloadable data files from [omim.org](https://omim.org), updated daily, rather than what is seen on the _omim.org/entry/MIM#_ pages.
+Note that the data files and the entry pages aren't always in sync, and that one or the other may be slightly more up-to or out-of date for a period of time.

 ### `review.tsv`
 Columns: